CButterfield27/BO1GobblegumsMod/README.md

 - Fade cadence: every line holds for roughly three seconds, then fades out over 0.5 seconds while keeping the yellow font for continuity.
 - Control: `gg_debug_hud` (0/1) still defaults to `0`, so the overlay only appears when debug flags are intentionally enabled.
 - Legacy ad-hoc `print`/`iprintln` calls were replaced for consistency.

+### Troubleshooting

+- Perkaholic: if the gum stops after four perks, ensure `_zombiemode_perks.gsc` only blocks purchases when `self.gg_perk_cap_bypass` is undefined or false—this flag must stay set for the bypass to work.

 ---